|

 Bonaire (Netherlands Antilles), Brazil, British Columbia Canada, Burma (Myanmar),

-Republic (Silver Bank), Fiji,
+Republic (Silver Bank), Egypt (Red Sea), Fiji, French Polynesia, Galapagos, Honduras,

-Galapagos, Honduras, Indonesia, Magdalen Is., Mexico (Baja, Cozumel, cenotes of
+Mexico (Baja, Cozumel, cenotes of

 Truk Lagoon (Chuuk Micronesia), USA (AK, CA,

-FL, HI, MA, MI, NC, OR, WA).
+FL, HI, MA, MI, NC, OR, TN, WA).

 geographic